Disclaimer: This story contains details of miscarriage and child loss.

 Today, the kids are blessed with a wonderful father who loves them tremendously.
 We have a great relationship as friends, and always working together for our kids benefit.
 Sam and Emily will always be our joys, our loves.
 Because they are our children, but also because we know how lucky we are to have them.”

 This story was submitted to Love What Matters by Debra Cassell.
-You can purchase her book here.
-Submit your own story here, and be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more stories like this here: